KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 ## How to customize the autocomplete behavior

 You can customize the autocomplete behavior by replacing the ``KeyboardInputViewController/services`` provider with a custom ``AutocompleteProvider`` or by overriding the various ``KeyboardInputViewController`` functions.

-For instance, ``KeyboardInputViewController/autocompleteText`` determines which text to pass into the provider.
+For instance, the ``KeyboardInputViewController/autocompleteText`` property determines which text to pass into the provider.
 It uses ``KeyboardInputViewController/textDocumentProxy`` by default, but you can override it to customize which text to use.

-If you want to temporarily or permanently disable autocomplete, set the ``KeyboardInputViewController/state`` context's ``AutocompleteContext/isEnabled`` to `false`.
+If you want to temporarily or permanently disable autocomplete, just can also set the context's ``AutocompleteContext/isEnabled`` to `false`.

 ## How to create a custom autocomplete provider

-You can create a custom ``AutocompleteProvider`` that uses any 3rd party services, SDKs or APIs.
+You can replace the ``KeyboardInputViewController/services`` autocomplete provider with a custom provider, for instance if you want to integrate with a custom SDK or 3rd party provider.

 For instance, here's a custom provider that just adds a suffix to the provided text's current word: